 There is a scene in Amat Escalante's Heli that encompasses with artistic subtlety the immense frustration and agony that afflicts Mexico today.
 As his protagonist takes murderous revenge on one of his sister's captors, the contrasting audio of a man preaching religious verses scores the scene.
 Just as violently liberating as such a sequence, the entire film speaks loudly of the terrible bloodshed - the product of the ongoing drug war.
 Focusing on the horrors that a single family has to undergo, Heli is a bold statement that confronts the subject fearlessly and avoids sentimentalism.
-Winner of the Best Director award at this year's Cannes Film Festival, and chosen as Mexico's Official Submission to compete for the Best Foreign Language Film, Escalante's latest is a movie of its time that is interested in the human side of deplorable circumstances.
+Winner of the Best Director award at the 2013 Cannes Film Festival, and chosen as Mexico's Official Submission to compete for the Best Foreign Language Film Oscar last year, Escalante's latest is a movie of its time that is interested in the human side of deplorable circumstances.
 The director spoke to us from Mexico City a few days before the Academy announced the shortlist in the category.
-The film will screen in the Palm Springs Film Festival this January.
+The film will open in Los Angeles and New York on June 13th, 2014 from Outsider Pictures

 Carlos Aguilar: Your film is a powerful, and fearless statement about Mexico today.
 How did you develop the screenplay to encompass all its thematic elements?